Technology & Digital Leadership Recruitment

 Technology and Digital Leadership Recruitment

 Exec Capital is a specialist executive recruitment firm with a dedicated technology and digital leadership practice.
-We place Chief Technology Officers, Chief Information Officers, Chief AI Officers, Digital Transformation Directors, Chief Transformation Officers and senior technology leaders with UK businesses across every sector — from PE-backed SaaS businesses to FTSE-listed enterprises undergoing digital transformation.
+We place Chief Technology Officers, Chief Information Officers, Chief AI Officers, Chief Information Security Officers, Digital Transformation Directors, Chief Transformation Officers and senior technology leaders with UK businesses across every sector — from PE-backed SaaS businesses to FTSE-listed enterprises undergoing digital transformation.
 Our technology practice recruits across permanent, fractional and interim engagements, recognising that the right leadership model depends on the stage and nature of the technology challenge the business is navigating.

 The UK technology sector is one of the largest in the world, with Tech Nation reporting that the UK has more tech unicorns than France and Germany combined.
 The UK Digital Strategy identifies technology leadership capability as a critical factor in business competitiveness.
 At the same time, demand for experienced technology executives consistently outstrips supply — the techUK annual workforce survey highlights a structural shortage of senior technology leaders with both technical depth and the commercial and board-level communication skills to lead transformation at scale.